brandur/sorg/content/drafts/acid.md

 clean up state and get everything back to normal.
-After a certain size, this sort of thing will be happening frequently, and your engineers will start to spend less time as engineers and more time as janitors.
+After a certain size, this sort of thing will be happening frequently, and your engineers will start to spend less time as engineers, and more time as janitors.

 !fig src="/assets/acid/pillars.jpg" caption="A grid of pillars at the Jewish Museum in Berlin.
 As consistently placed and built as you could ever want."